Panopticon-Project/panopticon-admin/README.md

 If you happen to have technical skills, even basic technical skills, there are more advanced ways for you to contribute.
 See our contributing guide for more details.

-## The connection betweeen Panopticon Project and the idea of the Open Web
-From Wikipedia, *The Open Web movement asserts a special role for public, cooperative, and standard World Wide Web communications; it opposes private, exclusive, proprietary Web solutions.* Strictly speaking it doesn't look like there is a lot P2 offers to the notion of the Open Web as P2 isn't concerned about private, exclusive or proprietary Web solutions (though its contributors might).

-Go over Mozilla training and look for open web descriptions, then look at the notes below.

 ## I want to get in touch with P2
 Email panopticonproject@protonmail.com